Olympus E-P5 vs Panasonic GM5

 Concerning the storage of imaging data, both the E-P5 and the GM5 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-P5 and Panasonic Lumix DMC-GM5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the E-P5 and the GM5 have been discontinued, but can regularly be found used on eBay.
-Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus and Panasonic.
+The E-P5 was replaced by the Olympus E-P7, while the GM5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-P5 and the Panasonic GM5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Olympus PEN E-P5: